 Thrive are continually adding new enhancements and fixing bugs in their products.
 You’ll get the standard plugin or theme update available notification in your WordPress admin dashboard when a new release is available.

-The Thrive Themes Change Log tracks all changes for all products in one convenient location.
-Here’s an example of a change log issued for all themes:
+The Thrive Products Change Log tracks all changes for all products in one convenient location.
+Here’s an example of a changelog for Thrive Optimize:

-The final menu item is the Support Forum.
-This is an excellent place to track your own issues and those reported by other customers.
+The final menu item is the Support Forum, where you can track your own issues and those reported by other customers.

 The forum divides into five sections: